AudiusProject/audius-protocol/packages/ddex/README.md

 ]
 ```

+### [Optional] Sharing external S3 access for direct upload

+Unless the provider has elected to upload directly to S3, you may skip these steps.

+1. If external access to deliver files directly into S3 is required, create another IAM Policy following step 3 above, with the following:
+    * Under `Read` choose `GetObject` and `GetObjectAttributes`.
+    * Under `Write` choose `DeleteObject` and `PutObject`.
+    * Under `List` choose `ListBucket`.
+    * Click `Add Arn` for bucket actions and enter the bucket name ending with `raw`.
+    * Click `Add Arn` for object actions, enter the bucket name ending with `raw`, and check the box for `Any object name`.
+    * Click Next, and then name the policy `ddex-[dev|staging]-<label/distributor>-policy`.

+2. Create an IAM User [here](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-west-2#/users/create) (or search IAM and click Users > Create User).
+    * Name the user `ddex-[dev|staging]-<label/distributor>-external-user` and press Next.
+    * Add the user to the group External DDEX and click enable console access.
+Allow for AWS to generate the password and write it down to share with the provider.
+    * Select "Attach policies directly," and search for the policy you created (`ddex-[dev|staging]-<label/distributor>-policy`).
+Check the box next to it and press Next and then Create User.

+3. Search for your new user and press "Create access key" and then "Third-party service."
+Copy these values to send to the provider.

+    In order to validate that a given access key/secret works, run the following

+    ```bash
+    echo "Hello, World" > test.txt

+    AWS_ACCESS_KEY_ID="your_access_key_here" \
+    AWS_SECRET_ACCESS_KEY="your_secret_key_here" \
+    AWS_DEFAULT_REGION="your_region_here" \
+    AWS_DEFAULT_OUTPUT="json" \
+    aws s3 cp test.txt s3://ddex-prod-labelworx-raw

+    rm test.txt
+    ```

+### Set up a DDEX server

+TODO

 ### AWS environment variables:
 Set up your buckets by following the "Creating a bucket in S3" section below.
 Then, set these environment variables:
 - `AWS_ACCESS_KEY_ID`: the access key for the IAM user you created